collinsefe/terraform-s3-static-website/README.md

 - Sets **public read access** for hosted content.
 - Uploads an HTML page (`index.html`) and images (`contact-us.jpg`, `website.png`).
 - Allows full bucket ownership control.
+- Applies an **S3 bucket policy** to allow public read access to the website.
+- Outputs the **S3 bucket URL endpoint** for easy access.

 ## Prerequisites
 Ensure you have the following installed: